ibm-cloud-architecture/refarch-integration-api/README.md

 See the completed yaml here: https://github.com/ibm-cloud-architecture/refarch-integration-api/blob/master/apiconnect/sample-inventory-api_1.0.0.yaml

 ## Security
-The connection between the external application and API Connect Gateway is using SSL.
+The connection between the external application and API Connect Gateway is using TSL.
 For production environment you need to get a certificate from a certificate agency with the hostname of the API gateway server you deploy to.
 This certificate is used in IBM Secure gateway and any client code that needs to access the new exposed API.
+See the deep dive article on [TLS for Brown compute](https://github.com/ibm-cloud-architecture/refarch-integration/blob/master/docs/TLS.md)

 ## Continuous Integration
 Reusing the devops approach as describe in [this asset](https://github.com/ibm-cloud-architecture/refarch-hybridcloud-blueportal-api/blob/master/HybridDevOpsForAPIC.pdf) ....